-The Hagia Sophia is more than an architectural marvel; it’s a testament to humanity’s layered history.
+The Hagia Sophia is more than an architectural marvel; it’s a masterpiece of Byzantine architecture and a testament to humanity’s layered history.
 For nearly 1,500 years, this iconic structure has borne witness to the rise and fall of empires, the clash of religions, and the evolution of cultures.

 Inside, echoes of centuries fill the air.
-The majestic Imperial Gate and the impressive dome captivate you instantly, while the delicate Christian mosaics and Islamic calligraphy, standing side by side, tell of faith and history.
+The majestic Imperial Gate and its soaring dome captivate at first sight.
+Then you spot delicate Christian mosaics and Islamic calligraphy standing side by side, telling you a story of faith and time.
 There is no other landmark in Istanbul that encapsulates the essence of the city quite like this.

 Know Before You Visit the Hagia Sophia